-Employee premium contributions are deducted from paychecks bi-weekly-a total of 13 payroll deductions for the July to December benefits period.
-All employee premium contributions for any benefits coverage period must be paid in advance of the coverage period for a member and dependents to be covered during that period.
+Effective July 2011, employee premium contributions will be deducted from paychecks bi-weekly-a total of 26 payroll deductions per year.
+All required employee premium contributions for any benefits coverage period must be paid in advance of the coverage period for a member and dependents to be covered during that period.